quqxui/MPIKGC/README.md

 Note that KG-BERT need same form as LMKE, You can directly copy it over.
 ## Runing KGC models
 Configure according to the environment and process requirements of each model.
 Hyperparameters for KGC models can be found in Appendices of our paper.

+## Additional Notes
+Since this implementation involves 5 prompts augmentation + 4 KGC models + 4 datasets, the merging code is relatively complex.
+If you only wish to implement our method on your own dataset, you do not need to reference our code.
+Instead, you can follow the prompts provided in the paper to generate data independently.
+The main focus of the project code is on data processing.